 Trivia for King Kong vs Godzilla

 - There were four live octopuses used in the fight sequence with Kong and the natives, as well as a plastic model.
-Hot air was blown on them to get them to move and after the filming of the scene was finished, most of them were released except for one.
+Hot air was blown on them to get them to move.
+After the filming of the scene was finished, most of them were released except for one.
 Which Eiji Tsuburaya had for dinner.

 - This film marks a number of firsts for King Kong and Godzilla films.
-It was the first time either King Kong and Godzilla were filmed in color and the first time either filmed in wide-screen.
+It was the first time either King Kong and Godzilla were filmed in color.
+Also, the first time either filmed in wide-screen.
 This film was also the third film for both King Kong and Godzilla.
 However, this film isn’t considered a sequel to the original King Kong or Son of Kong.